robotology/robotology-superbuild/README.md

 To run a teleoperation scenario, with real robot or in simulation, at least we need a Windows machine and Linux/macOS machine.
 If you are using iCub, the linux/macOS source code can be placed on the robot head.
 The teleoperation dependencies are also related to the teleoperation scenario you want to perform.

 #### Teleoperation without Cyberith treadmill
-In this scenario, we only use [Oculus](#oculus) for teleopration, and we do not use cyberith treadmill.
+In this scenario, we only use [Oculus](#oculus) for teleoperation, and we do not use Cyberith treadmill.
 In this case, the user can give the command for robot walking through the Oculus joypads.
-The dependencies for this scenario are as follwoing:
+The dependencies for this scenario are as following:
 * Windows: [Oculus](#oculus).
 * Linux/macOS: [walking controller](https://github.com/robotology/walking-controllers).